 The following text is meant for informational purposes only.
 It is not meant to diagnose or treat any illness or injury.
 Always consult with a physician or other qualified medical care provider concerning the diagnosis and treatment of any illness or injury.

 Salix spp., contain high levels of methyl salicylate, the forerunner of modern aspirin.
-A pain relieving tea can be brewed from the inner bark of the willow.
-I personally like the convenience of tinctures.
-I keep willow tincture on hand at all times.
-The only caveat I would offer about Salix species, is that the Salicylate levels can vary greatly from species to species, as well as from plant to plant within the same species.
-For constant levels of salicylates I tend to stick with Gaultheria procumbens, or Spiraea spp.
+A pain-relieving tea can be brewed from the inner bark of the willow.
+The caveat I would offer about Salix species, is that the Salicylate levels can vary greatly from species to species, as well as from individual to individual within the same species.
+For constant levels of salicylates, I tend to stick with wintergreen (Gaultheria procumbens), or (Spiraea spp.).

 Weeping Willow Salix babylonica